By Alyse Bacine

 Research increasingly validates many traditional approaches, particularly for chronic conditions, stress-related disorders, and emotional well-being.
 Staying informed about this research helps bridge the gap between traditional healing and conventional medicine.

-As an Intuitive, you can serve as a valuable complement to medical care by addressing illness's emotional and energetic components that standard treatment may not fully address.
+As a healer, you can serve as a valuable complement to medical care by addressing the illness's emotional and energetic components that standard treatment may not fully address.

 Conclusion